Connection matrices in combinatorial topological dynamics: Poset filtered chain complexes

 Obviously, if $\alpha$ is order preserving and~$h$ is an $\alpha$-graded homomorphism then~$h$ is an $\alpha$-filtered homomorphism.
 However, the converse is not true in general.
 This can readily be seen from Figures~\ref{fig:hom-graded} and~\ref{fig:hom-filtered}.

-We say that a homomorphism $h:M\to M'$ is {\em filtered} (respectively {\em graded}) if $K=K'$ and $h$ is $\id_K$-filtered (respectively $\id_K$-graded).
-As an immediate consequence of Proposition~ \ref{prop:filt-grad-hom-full-dom} we get the following corollary. \begin{cor} An endomorphism $h:M\to M$ on a module~$M$ is graded if and only if for every $i,j\in K$ we have
+In the case when $K=K'$, we say that a homomorphism $h:M\to M'$ is {\em $K$-filtered} (respectively {\em $K$-graded}) if $h$ is $\id_K$-filtered (respectively $\id_K$-graded).
+We simplify the terminology to {\em filtered} (respectively {\em graded}) if $K$ is clear from the context.
+As an immediate consequence of Proposition~\ref{prop:filt-grad-hom-full-dom} we get the following corollary. \begin{cor} An endomorphism $h:M\to M$ on a module~$M$ is graded if and only if for every $i,j\in K$ we have

 and $h$ is filtered if and only if one has

 for every $i,j\in K$. \end{cor}